 Author: Alberto Vidal Rodríguez

-We find 6 main functions in Family Link.
+We found 6 main functions in Family Link.

 The second is that parents can choose which applications can or cannot be installed on their child's device.
 Applications already installed previously can also be blocked.